-The Crossrail project will help to transform Abbey Wood.
-The Elizabeth line will halve journey times to many central London destinations and is already attracting new businesses and investment to the local area.
+The Crossrail project will help to transform Abbey Wood, as the Elizabeth line will halve journey times to many central London destinations, and is already attracting new businesses and investment to the local area.

 A granite-paved pedestrian concourse links the new station with the flyover providing significantly better links with local bus services.
 From here the station building is shaped both to swoop down to platform level below, but also to link radically transformed civic spaces to either side at ground level.

 From above, the station is shaped like a manta ray, its zinc-surfaced ‘wings’ extending into canopies sheltering staircases either side.
 Lifts emerge as architectural features flanking the station forecourt.